ELA Alcove

 Class Schedule

-The schedule is flexible and dependent on the needs of students.
+The schedule is flexible and depends on students' needs.
 Here is a general idea of how a one-hour session will be structured:

 10 minutes: Journaling Warm-up: Write about a choice of topics.

-30 minutes: Project time: Students work on their current project (reading, writing, responding to reading, etc.).
-The teacher checks in with each student to provide any help needed.
-This time is also used for goal-setting prior to a project, meeting with the teacher for mentoring, or completing self-reflections about a completed project.
+20-30 minutes: Project time.
+Students can apply what they have learned in the mini-lesson to their current project.
+They will create writing projects and/or literature response projects.
+I will check in with each student to provide any one-on-one help needed.
+This time is also used for goal-setting prior to a project or completing self-reflections about a completed project.

 Ready to Move Forward?